 At Randolph-Macon Academy, we believe that our students need a strong foundation in Knowledge, Leadership and Character in order to succeed in life.
-While knowledge is taught in the classroom and on the field, leadership is taught via the Air Force JROTC program, in sports, in the dorms, and in student organizations.
+Knowledge is taught in the classroom and on the field, leadership is taught in sports, in the dorms, in student organizations, and via the Air Force JROTC program.
 But how does one teach character?

 At R-MA, we have woven character-building into the everyday lives of our students:

 - The Air Force core values of Integrity, Excellence in All We Do, and Service before Self are taught on a daily basis.